dancmc/comp90054-pacman-wiki/Value-Iteration.md

 However, there are also problems with this approach.
 Firstly, since we are only looking at a small area, we do not find the optimal path which might be available in the map, but not in the shaded area.
-Secondly, once the agent crosses the half line and becomes a pacman it has to search for the closest food.
-Suppose the pacman is at location (9,6) and the target dot is at (9,11).
+Secondly, once the agent crosses the half line and becomes a Pacman it has to search for the closest food.
+Suppose the Pacman is at location (9,6) and the target dot is at (9,11).
-Assume that the dots near the location (9,6) have already been eaten by the pacman.
+Assume that the dots near the location (9,6) have already been eaten by the Pacman.
 Now as we can see, in order to each (9,11) from (9,6) we can not find any such path because the path (location cells) that fall on the path are not

-Included in the shaded area, hence the food item can not be reached using this strategy, and the pacman will start to get stuck and oscillate within two locations repeatedly and will have to use other techniques to help move the pacman into some other direction.
+Included in the shaded area, hence the food item cannot be reached using this strategy and the Pacman will start to get stuck and oscillate within two locations repeatedly and will have to use other techniques to help move the pacman into some other direction.
 One way to solve this is to increase the size of the shaded area, but then we will have to perform that many calculations